5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 🔁 4.
 One-Card Skill Review

-Warm-ups are the perfect time to spiral those skills that need consistent practice—without adding another full worksheet to your plate.
+Math warm-ups are the perfect time to spiral those skills that need consistent practice—without adding another full worksheet to your plate.

 Choose one task card and display it under the document camera.
 Students solve it on a whiteboard, sticky note, or in a math journal.